 Contact: e-mail: firstname.lastname@example.org

-So on one day in April, which is National Spring clean Month, everybody involved picks all the litter off our main High ways and by ways.
+Everybody involved picks all the litter off our main roads and by roads.
 This has proved a great success and has gone from strength to strength each year .
 There has been a greater amount of volunteers each year cleaning up more roads and keeping our environment cleaner for locals, and visitors alike to enjoy and return to, whilst also creating more awareness of littering going forward.

 The “County Clean-up” which is facilitated by KWD Recycling are asking local resident associations, youth and sporting groups, Tidy town committees, businesses, families or simply a few friends to get together along major routes through Kerry and West Cork on one day and collect all the litter off our roads keeping them clean.
 It’s easy to get involved, register your group on this site to order your free “County Clean Up Pack” which includes Reflective jackets, Refuse sacks, event posters and information on how to organise your group.
 You simply let us know which road you are picking litter from, we will then deliver sacks and reflective jackets to you and on the day you can leave the full sacks in a predesignated collection point which will be arranged with KWD.

 ABOVE: Cllr Mike Kennelly Listowel, X-Mayor of Kerry now Minister Norma Foley, Colm Cooper Killarney, Cllr Norma Moriarty, Charlie O'Sullivan KCC, Cllr Pat McCarthy and Sean Murphy Director KWD Recycling pictured a the 2018 launch in Tralee.
 Photo By : Domnick Walsh